Silvio Proto: Lazio’s experienced second goalkeeper

-Unfortunately it seems at times Proto struggles to stop tougher balls sent to the right side of his goal.
+Unfortunately, it seems at times Proto struggles to stop tougher balls sent to the right side of his goal.
 Age is also a concern: at 35-years of age, Proto’s time is limited and one has to wonder if he will experience a major overall drop off in performance, or simply become less able to perform at his top form for a full 90 minutes.
-Sometimes it feels also though he could be positioning himself in the goal a bit better during crosses from the deep wing, but that is not the easiest thing for any goalkeeper to master.
+Sometimes it also feels as if he could be positioning himself in the goal a bit better during crosses from the deep wing – a task not the easiest thing for any goalkeeper to master.

 How He Will Fit Into Lazio

 Lazio will not be selling Strakosha, and hopefully, that remains to be the opinion and thoughts of the club.
 In light of departing subs, Proto is a welcome help to Strakosha to ensure there is the option of rest for the young keeper.
 More importantly is the experience he can offer through tutoring Strakosha, and this is something Lazio have not exactly been able to provide their Albanian star keeper until now.
 Knowledge in battling the best forwards that football has to offer counts for something and should provide crucial insights for Strakosha to prepare for future appearances in the top flight of European competition.

 How He Has Fit Into Lazio so far